47chapters/letsgo/docs/backgound/tenants-and-users.md

 A _tenant_ is unit of organization specific to the customer of the app.
 The concept may have different names depending on the domain of the app, for example a _team_, a _project_, an _organization_, or a _workspace_.

 A _user_ of the app is a unique identity from the [authentication](./authentication-authorization-and-trust.md) perspective.
-In practical terms, in the context of accessing the app's functionality thorugh the browser, a user is a physical human being.
+In practical terms, in the context of accessing the app's functionality through the browser, a user is a physical human being.

 A _tenant_ may have multiple _users_.
 This represents a situation where multiple users have access to the same project, workspace, or a team, and is a frequent pattern in B2B apps.